ThomasGill13/SimulatorPacman/README.md

-# MbedSimulatorPacman
+# MBED Online Simulator Pacman Demo
- A Pacman-Like Game for the MBED Simulator.
+ A Pacman-Like Game Demo for the MBED Online Simulator.

  ## HOW TO PLAY
  - Copy all the text inside of [main.cpp](main.cpp)